henrydhall/Caesar-Cipher-Python/README.md

 Decrypt text from the commandline or a file print to command line.

-Brute force decrpyt text from the commandline or a file and print to command line.
+Brute force decrypt text from the commandline or a file and print to command line.

 # Future Updates
 Improve brute force decryption by enabling search for keywords from file.